numinit/nixpkcs/README.md

 ## Changelog

+- 1.1.3
+    - Support skipping key labels for devices like the Yubikey that get confused if you try to use them.
 - 1.1.2
     - Automatically inject default provider-specific environment variables into wrappers so `system.environment` doesn't have to change to use tools
 - 1.1.1